 As industry experts closely monitor the market, the state of the insurance industry continues to fluctuate.
 This can be confusing for business owners trying to forecast future insurance costs while experts try to project whether insurance premiums will rise and by how much.
 In this post, we examine the importance of risk management and loss control to help you prepare for increases in premiums that may come during a hard market.

-What is clear is that risk management, loss control, and safety continue to be crucial to the success of any business insurance package, regardless of market conditions.
+What is clear is that risk management, loss control, and safety continue to be crucial to the success of any commercial insurance package, regardless of market conditions.
 Now is a good time to evaluate your business’s risk management plan as a whole to ensure your business can attain favorable pricing regardless of market conditions.

 What is Driving the Hard Market?